riakhaitan/tp/docs/DeveloperGuide.md

 **Extensions**

     2a.
 Expense Expert detects errors in keyword(s) parsed.
         2a1.
-ExpenseExpert requests to check the keyword(s) parsed and enter command again.
+ExpenseExpert informs the user about the error detected.
         Use case ends.

     3a.
 ExpenseExpert can't find any matches.